 Peace, Hursty.

+Pictures courtesy of Basketball Australia and Bill Baxter.
 PS- Thanks Bill for getting me the accreditation and seating- it was very much appreciated.
 Hopefully I can do something helpful for you down the line.
 You were really good about everything.
 Much love and respect to you for helping a rookie Journo off the ground and into the air.